DuckyBlender/sussy_ducky_bot/README.md

 - rewritten from scratch for the third time
 - hosted on a server, gtx 1660 super
 - custom models (some controvertial, use at own risk)
-- conversation continuation using sql caching
+- conversation continuation using sql caching (/context)
 - ollama model verification
+- markdown (soon)
 - ratelimits (soon)

 ### TODO